.NET 1.1Mapping a Drive Letter Programmatically

 Mapping Drive Letters

 The .NET framework does not provide a means of mapping a drive letter.
 Instead, a Windows API function must be executed using Platform Invocation Services, also known as P/Invoke.
 To use P/Invoke, classes from the InteropServices namespace are required.
-To make the code in the samples below more readable, it makes sense to add a using statement for this namespace:
+To make the code in the samples below more readable, it makes sense to add a using directive for this namespace:

 using System.Runtime.InteropServices;